Ring, the Amazon-owned video doorbell company, has canceled its partnership with know-how agency Flock Safety, the company mentioned Thursday.

 The termination comes after weeks of backlash over the partnership and Ring’s Super Bowl business final Sunday, which marketed a feature for locating misplaced pets that sparked concerns on social media about undesirable surveillance.

-The sensible digital camera company beforehand deliberate to combine Flock, which makes cameras for studying license plates, into its Community Requests characteristic that enables regulation enforcement to request video footage from customers for investigations.
+The good digital camera company beforehand deliberate to combine Flock, which makes cameras for studying license plates, into its Community Requests characteristic that enables regulation enforcement to request video footage from customers for investigations.

 “We determined the planned Flock Safety integration would require significantly more time and resources than anticipated.
 As a result, we have made the joint decision to cancel the planned integration,” Ring mentioned in a statement on its web site.